Caribbean Islands Are Reopening — Here's What to Know If You've Been Dreaming of the Beach

 Wearing a mask isn't mandatory but guests are expected to respect social distancing rules and hygiene practices.

 Antigua and Barbuda opened its borders on June 1 in a phased plan that includes reopening the international airport, according to the government.
 Visitors are required to wear a mask in all public places.
 Additionally, visitors must take a COVID-19 test 48 hours prior to arrival and be able to present documentation of negative results.
 If they're unable to do so they must pay for a test locally or agree to quarantine at a hotel for 14 days.

 This follows the islands’ mitigation efforts in which residents were told not to leave home except for food and emergency supplies, and beaches were closed.

-Visitors will have to complete a self-health declaration 72 hours before arriving in Aruba.
-Travelers will also have to show a negative COVID-19 test or pre-pay for a test to be completed in Aruba.
+While all U.S. visitors will have to complete a self-health declaration form and show a negative COVID-19 test, travelers from states not listed above can also choose to pre-pay for a test to be completed upon arrival.

 In the meantime, the island is offering a dose of wanderlust from home with a virtual tour, including a 30-minute calming video of the sights and sounds of Aruba.

 The Bahamas reopened to international commercial travel on July 1, after first reopening to yachts and private planes on June 15.
 While the island closed its borders to Americans again on July 22, that has since been amended to allow travelers as long as they quarantine in a government-specified facility, according to the ministry.
 All travel in or out of Grand Bahama, which has been placed under a lockdown, is prohibited.

 Passengers arriving on a private yacht or plane, however, are still allowed and have to show a negative COVID-19 no more than 10 days old.
 Visitors will also have to fill out an electronic Health Visa before their departure.